jorisvandenbossche/course-python-data/notebooks/pandas_06_data_cleaning.md

 The day (`DT_DAY`) and hour (`DT_HOUR`) are two separate columns instead of a single `datetime` data type column.

 - Check the data types of the `DT_DAY` and `DT_HOUR` columns.
-- Combine the two columns into a single column (using _string concatenation_) and use the `pd.to_datetime` function to convert the combined column (call the column `"datetime"`).
+- Combine the two columns into a single column (using _string concatenation_) and use the `pd.to_datetime` function to convert the combined column (call the new column `"datetime"`).

 <details><summary>Hints</summary>

 - The data type of columns is available as the `dtypes` attribute.
-- String concatenation is done element-wise in Pandas using the `+` operator.
-Do not forget to convert the `DT_HOUR` column into a `str` column using `astype`.
+- String concatenation is done element-wise in pandas using the `+` operator.
+Do not forget to convert the `DT_HOUR` column into a `str` column using the `astype()` before trying to concatenate it with the day.
-- Without adding a minute level, the datetime conversion of `pd.to_datetime` won't work.
-Add `":00"` to provide minutes as well.

 </details>